 Who is CyberLink PhotoDirector best for?

 This photo editing software is ideal for anyone looking for an affordable solution for organizing and editing images in one place.

 - User-friendly Interface: This photo organizing software is relatively simple, making it perfect for beginners.

 - Facial Recognition: AI-powered face recognition features allow you to categorize photos easily.

 - Advanced Features: This tool offers features to rival Lightroom CC from Adobe at a cost that is significantly cheaper.

 - Extremely simple to use, perfect for beginners

-- Facial recognition features
+- Facial recognition features for your photo collection

 - Cheaper than Adobe CC

 - Preset filters to improve imported images